Want to have a productive academic year? Start with a mindful summer!

 Do those things that nourish your soul.
 So you won’t only start the academic year recharged, but also full of inspiration and ideas!
 And happy from having so much fun!

 Whether you’re into astrology or not, summer and its higher number of hours of sunlight translates into a boost of energy for most people.
 So be sure you spend as much time as possible outdoors (don’t forget your sunscreen though), in contact with nature.
 Whether at the beach, forest, or in the mountains… The benefits of being outdoors and in contact with nature go beyond the happiness that it gives you.
 It also translates into a productive academic year when you return happy in the fall.

 With this, I want to wish you an amazing summer holiday.
 And also, an amazing beginning of the new academic year!
-To help you set those goals and review the past year, I’ll be organizing a live paid workshop on the 1st of July: Goal setting and planning for the new academic year (the "mindful way").
-Right before going on holidays!
-You can find all the information here, and as always, I’d love to see you there!
+To help you set those goals and review the past year, you can sign up to my online workshop: S.M.A.R.T. goals for scientists (the "mindful way").
+It is a video workshop to do it at your own time, and you can find all the information here.
+As always, I’d love to see you there!